cogment/cogment-doc/src/cogment/tutorial/2-random-player.md

 At the beginning of the file, the function `random_agent` is the actor's implementation.
 This function is called once per actor and per trial and handles the full lifetime of the actor.

 - The actor's **initialization**, before the `async for`.
 This is where, for example, actor's internal data can be defined before calling `actor_session.start()` to notify that it is ready,
-- Its **update loop**, the content of the `async for`.
+- Its **event loop**, the content of the `async for`.
 This is where resides the implementation of the actor's response to various events,
 - Its **termination**, after the `async for`.

 The generated implementation is very simple: